[Note: This post was originally published on November 7, 2017 and has been updated for the 2022 application process.]

 Harvey Mudd started accepting self-reported test scores in November 2017 for students applying for first-year and transfer admission.
 We made this change in our policy in order to alleviate some of the stress and cost of applying to Harvey Mudd.

-This year we announced two additional changes to our previous standardized testing policy:
+Since 2020, we announced these additional changes to our previous standardized testing policy:

 - We will no longer be considering SAT subject test scores.